 If they are resolved quickly, the customers can be asked to leave a positive note (a recommendation) for the customer service or for the product.

-How to maximize word-of-mouth-marketing customer recommendation for your brand?
+How to maximize word-of-mouth-marketing customer recommendations for your brand?

-For example, X sharing the interactive shopping experience with Y during a coffee chat.
+For example, X shares the interactive shopping experience with Y during a coffee chat.

-Word-of-mouth marketing is more personal and is direct.
+Word-of-mouth marketing is more personal and direct.
 As a result, it is also more persuasive too.